MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/gdpr-compliance.md

 - **Data Controller:** An individual or organization (you can have joint controllers) that decides how, what, and why data is collected.
 They may store it using another company's cloud servers.
 For example, a website that collects customer data is a controller.

 - **Data Processor:** An individual or organization that stores data on behalf of the controller(s) and processes these data upon request.
-For example, Office 365 Business data storage acts as a processor and is fully GDPR compliant.
+For example, Microsoft 365 Apps for business data storage acts as a processor and is fully GDPR compliant.

     An organization or system can act as both a controller and a processor.
 Microsoft 365 Business can act as both and complies with the GDPR.